Using citation managers

 The citation managers each have a tool you may download into your browser toolbar that will enable you to create a citation for a website.
 You can move it to an appropriate folder as part of the citation creation process.

 With the financial support of the Rutgers-Newark Dean’s Offices, the University Libraries can offer the opportunity to import citations to RefWorks from almost all journal index databases and the Online Catalog.
 The only exception is Web of Science which requires the use of EndNote Online.
-The process of exporting citation to RefWorks is easy
+The process of exporting citations to RefWorks is easy.

 EndNote is one of the options offered for exporting journal article citations from indexes and databases.
-When you use Web of Science, exporting citations to EndNote Online is the only option.
-It is also possible to export citations from EndNote Online to your desktop copy of EndNote.
-Any links to full text items In EndNote Online will be retained in the transfer to EndNote.
+You may use EndNote Online exclusively and successfully manager your citations.
+It is also possible to export citations from EndNote Online to a desktop copy of EndNote.
+Any links to full text items in EndNote Online will be retained in the transfer to EndNote Desktop.

 EndNote Online tutorial A comprehensive introduction on YouTube.
 Use the transcript tab to see the contents and make a selection.

 Please note that your account on EndNote Online can be sync-ed with your desktop version and vice versa.
-This makes it imperative that you save your actions on the desktop by creating and saving a library.
+This makes it imperative that you save your actions in Desktop by creating and saving a library.
 If something happens to your files on either version, you can always call up your last library and suffer very little.